In Exercises 9–14, write the binomial probability in words. Then,... | Channels for Pearson+

 Continuity Correction

-Continuity correction is a technique used when approximating a discrete probability distribution, like the binomial, with a continuous distribution, such as the normal distribution.
-It involves adjusting the discrete value by 0.5 to account for the fact that the normal distribution is continuous.
-For example, to find P(x ≥ 110) in a normal approximation, one would calculate P(x > 109.5) to ensure a more accurate representation of the binomial probability.
+Continuity correction is a technique used when approximating a discrete probability distribution, such as the binomial distribution, with a continuous distribution, like the normal distribution.
+This correction involves adjusting the discrete value by 0.5 units to account for the fact that the normal distribution is continuous.
+For example, to find P(x > 65) in a binomial context, one would calculate P(x > 65.5) in the normal approximation.

 Recommended video: